-I hope you have enjoyed this DIY personalized doormat tutorial.
+Likewise, I hope you have enjoyed this DIY personalized doormat tutorial.
 If you like this project, you might also like this DIY project and free printables on The Birch Cottage blog.
-I’d be thrilled for you to come visit!
+I’d be thrilled for you to come to visit!

-I look forward to sharing another project with you next month!
+Most importantly, I look forward to sharing another project with you next month!
 Til next time…